 Socotra Packing List & Prep Guide

-Updated April 2021, The Socotra Paking List & Prep Guide was originally written in July 2019
+Updated May 2022, The Socotra Packing List & Prep Guide was originally written in July 2019

 So you’re thinking about visiting Socotra?
 Socotra will undoubtedly be one of your most memorable travels with ecological diversity and unusual plant life, friendly Socotris inviting you into their homes, epic trekking, some of the world’s most beautiful beaches, and remoteness that rivals few other places in the world.
 For these reasons you’ll need to plan ahead as to what you will pack for Socotra and how you should go about prepping for your upcoming expedition.
 Very little infrastructure exists in Socotra.

 With a lot of efforts and arrangements, I’m excited to be offering small group trips to Socotra Island in fall 2021 and early 2022 with Inertia Network.

 The first departure will include visits to the highlights of Socotra plus a camel trekking trip through the Haggier Mountains.
 The second departure will take us to explore the outlying islands of the Socotra Archipelago of Abd al Kuri, Samha, and Darsa, as well as a trek across the Haggiers and Noged Plateau back on the main island of Socotra.
 The second departure offers an option 5 day Mainland Yemen Expedition add-on.

 Getting to Socotra is not the most straightforward experience, in fact, it may be one of the more challenging places to visit in all your travels.
 You will need to book a tour with a local operator or with a company that partners with a local operator (I recommend Socotra Eco Tours & Inertia Network for this respectively).